-Sign up for fast and private VPN service with NordVPN and get a 77% discount on a three subscription, just $2.75 a month!
+Sign up for fast and private VPN service with NordVPN and get a 66% discount on a two subscription, just $3.99 a month!
 All plans are backed by a 30-day money-back guarantee.

 VyprVPN is one of the best VPNs to secure your online privacy.
 The company owns and operates a fast network of servers, all of which are secured with 256-bit AES encryption, DNS leak protection, and a zero-logging policy.
 More importantly is the company’s Chameleon protocol, a wonderful and exclusive feature that wraps packet metadata in an extra layer of security to defeat deep packet inspection.
 It’s an excellent choice for breaking through censorship barriers and defeating tiered internet packages!